TraXIcoN/xglens/README.md

 ## API Routes

 - **/api/generate**: POST endpoint that accepts a prompt and parameters to generate an image using Nebius Studio's API and logs the process in Supabase.
+- **/api/logs**: GET endpoint that retrieves generation logs from Supabase with filtering and pagination options.

 ### API Request Format